floriank/blog/content/post/using-phoenix-with-docker-part-1-introduction.md

 The fans usually pull out the [WhatsApp example here](http://www.wired.com/2015/09/whatsapp-serves-900-million-users-50-engineers/).
 On one hand this has to do with the Erlang VM being extremly well optimized and well maintained.
 On the other hand the [network stack of FreeBSD](https://www.quora.com/How-is-FreeBSDs-network-stack-superior-to-that-of-Linux) is a beast by itself.
 I confess I never looked into it, but I hear the praise from over the hills.

 Using Erlang is a good idea apparently and Elixir makes it easier, because it packages it all in a more Ruby-esque, more "friendly" syntax.
 We can relate and do the same thing we always do - building our applications.
 Can't be that different from the JVM, can it now?
-We got used to [jRuby](https://jruby.org).And I think that one gal in the basement is still using and maintaining her own fork of [IronRuby](https://ironruby.net).
+We got used to [jRuby](https://jruby.org).
+And I think that one gal in the basement is still using and maintaining her own fork of [IronRuby](https://ironruby.net).
 She does not come to Christmas parties anymore.

 Except we cannot - since Elixirs concepts are vastly different from what Ruby can provide you with.
 And you should keep that in mind - especially when starting out.
 I highly recommend [Dave Thomas' book here](https://pragprog.com/book/elixir12/programming-elixir-1-2) to start learning Elixir.